cstroessner/SelfDiffusion/README.txt

 (Arxiv: TODO set link.)

 The MATLAB code is selfcontained.
+In CoeffApproximation/Data you find the files to convert the matlab output for julia.
-The Julia code requires the packages CSV and DataFrames.
+The Julia code requires the packages CSV, Plots and DataFrames.